Search the Health Library

 Though he acknowledges that the path to better treatments for these rare brain cancers isn't straight or certain, Dr. Cohen refuses to get discouraged.
 "There are some cancer diagnoses for which, twenty or thirty years ago, the cure rate was only 20 percent, and now it's 80 percent," he says.

 This mixture of candor and optimism serves Dr. Cohen well in his positions of leadership.
-For the past thirteen years, he has served as the director of the Johns Hopkins University/National Cancer Institute joint fellowship training program in pediatric hematology/oncology, the largest training program of its kind in the nation.
-He is also chief medical officer of the nonprofit Solving Kids Cancer, a foundation that funds pediatric oncology research initiatives.
-With a substantial grant through the foundation, Dr. Cohen is seeking to speed the clinical trial process involving pediatric oncology therapies, ultimately bringing novel therapies to children much more rapidly.
+From 1997 to 2010, he served as director of the Johns Hopkins University/National Cancer Institute joint fellowship training program in pediatric hematology/oncology, the largest training program of its kind in the nation.
+He is also chief scientific officer of the Scientific Advisory Board of the nonprofit Solving Kids Cancer, a foundation that funds pediatric oncology research initiatives.
+With a substantial grant from the foundation, Dr. Cohen is seeking to speed the clinical trial process involving pediatric oncology therapies, ultimately bringing novel therapies to children much more rapidly.

 “Kids with brain tumors are often last on the list for testing new therapies.
 Their parents, well aware of the limited options available to their children, are willing to accept risks that come with experimental therapies," Dr. Cohen says.